The Impact of diet and nutrition on cancer prevention

-It shouldn’t come as a surprise that eating a healthy, balanced diet can help in preventing the development of Cancer, while eating an unbalanced, unhealthy diet can actually lead to cancer developing in your body.
-Cancers that develop in the digestive tract ie. stomach, oesophagus and bowel are commonly associated with diet.
+It’s no surprise that eating a healthy, balanced diet can help in preventing the development of Cancer.
+Conversely, eating an unbalanced, unhealthy diet can actually lead to cancer developing in your body.
+Cancers that develop in the digestive tract such as stomach, oesophagus and bowel cancer, are commonly associated with diet.

 Poor eating habits can lead to an unhealthy lifestyle, causing you to become overweight or even obese.
 Unfortunately, all of these factors increase the risk of cancer.
-There are studies that have shown that a diet high in red meat (especially processed meats like salami and ham), can increase the risk of cancer.
+Studies have shown a diet high in red meat (especially processed meats like salami and ham), can increase the risk of cancer.

 The good news is that changing a few things in your lifestyle and diet can lead to a healthier, longer and cancer free life!